sapcc/limes/docs/developers/guide.md

 Of course, you can also use the same trick as before and download the policy file from the existing deployment.

+Finally, to avoid confusion, you need to set the `collector.auto_align_quotas` flag to `false` when operating against an OpenStack cluster that already has a Limes instance.

 ### Running

 Before any other Limes job can run, you must create the database and populate the schema: